Competition Guide

 Target Altitude Event

-Design and build a rocket to reach 801 feet using a commercial F motor.
+Design and build a rocket to reach 1100 feet using a commercial F motor.
 The vehicle must carry a commercial altimeter.
-The rocket shall use only tube fins.
+The rocket shall be an upscaled version of the Estes Luna Bug rocket kit and include all the features of the kit such as the landing pads and fin design.

 The vehicle must safely recover and be in condition to be flown again.
 The team must perform two successful flights of the same rocket meeting all the requirements out of three attempts.
 At least two attempts must meet the requirements or be disqualified.
 The team with the closest altitude to 1100 feet wins.